Skip to main content

 Step-by-step guide to creating balanced, maturity-matched teams for training sessions.

-Drag to adjust: fine-tune teams manually
+Drag to adjust: fine-tune teams manually, then save the session

 Getting Started: Overview